cosmos/iavl/docs/architecture/adr-001-node-key-refactoring.md

 ## Context

 The original key format of IAVL nodes is a hash of the node.
-It does not take advantage of data locality on disk.
-Nodes are stored in random locations on the disk due to the random hash value, so it needs to scan the disk to find the corresponding node which can be very inefficient.
+It does not take advantage of data locality on LSM-Tree.
+Nodes are stored with the random hash value, so it increases the number of compactions and makes it difficult to find the node.
+The new key format will take advantage of data locality in the LSM tree and reduce the number of compactions.

 The `orphans` are used to manage node removal in the current design and allow the deletion of removed nodes for the specific version from the disk through the `DeleteVersion` API.
 It needs to track every time when updating the tree and also requires extra storage to store `orphans`.
 But there are only 2 use cases for `DeleteVersion`: